AjaniBilby/adatre/README.md

 specific drive.
 This will also update the index for that drive.

+## listDrives()
+Will return an array of all drive ids

+## addDrive(id, size, location)
+Will add a new drive to the database's config and will be operational instantly.

+## getDriveUssage()
+returns; bytes used, bytes available for use, total drive size, number of unrestricted drives (drives with no max space defined)

 ## pickDrive(dataSizeInBytes)
 Not necessary, this function will return a drive of which to fit a file of the size specified (default 0).

+## GetObjectSize(object)
+This will return the amount of bytes of which that object will use if saved as a JSON with !cleanLayout.